Documentation

 For more details about the available expressions see the matching expression documentation.

-The following example will extract the to be matched/filtered value from the path data member of the event.
+The following example will extract the value to be matched/filtered from the path data member of the event.
 The extracted value is then matched against the

 */folderA/*